 Subscription & Acceptance process:

-Save in the case of the Core Members, who are members by default by virtue of either their endorsement of the CLME+ SAP or their participation in the CLME+ SAP ICM, Membership of the CLME+ Partnership is formalized through the signing and formal submission by the invited prospective member to the CLME+ Partnership Secretariat, and the subsequent signing for acceptance by this Secretariat, of a copy of Annex 1: “CLME+ PARTNERSHIP Member Subscription & Acceptance Form”.
+Save in the case of the Core Members, who are members by default by virtue of either their endorsement of the CLME+ SAP or their participation in the CLME+ SAP ICM,

+Membership of the CLME+ Partnership is formalized through the online registration by the prospective member of a pledge, called the “CLME+ Partnership Membership Pledge”, and the subsequent acceptance of this pledge by the Secretariat.
+For this purpose, the Secretariat will provide the prospective member with access to an online registration form.

+.

 Membership Renewal/Expiration: